AhmadyZahran/dark-press/README.md

 # dark-press

-this is my project by using wordpress, we use theme and plug-ins, in order to build an E-commerce website,
+this is my project by using wordpress, we use theme dark-press and plug-ins, in order to build an E-commerce website,

 my idea was a Electronic Devices online store, conatians on a deffirent types of Electronic Devices, with 5 pages,